The Thales Charitable Trust

 Overview

 The Thales Charitable Trust was established in 1990 as a UK-registered charitable trust.
-With an annual income of approximately £155,000 and expenditure ranging from £151,500 to £198,350, the trust supports organizations that create lasting impact in their communities.
+Previously known as the Racal Charitable Trust, it was renamed to reflect its connection to Thales UK Ltd, a major defence and technology company.
+With an annual income of approximately £155,000 and expenditure ranging from £151,500 to £198,350, the trust supports organisations that create lasting impact in their communities.
 The trust is governed by six volunteer trustees and has no paid staff.
 Its charitable mission focuses on encouraging young people in STEM subjects, inspiring future engineers, supporting armed forces personnel and their families, and aiding community charities that promote well-being.
 The trust has built a strong track record of long-term partnerships, including contributing over £170,000 to the RAF Benevolent Fund through sustained annual donations.
-Connected to Thales UK Ltd, a major defense and technology company, the trust operates with trustee discretion to respond flexibly to both strategic priorities and emerging community needs.
+The trust operates with trustee discretion to respond flexibly to both strategic priorities and emerging community needs.

 Funding Priorities